bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 [2021-09-08T17:29:39.887Z] Socket connected.
 ```

-Your default browser should open automatically and display a text widget on port 8080.
+Your default browser will open automatically and display a text widget on port 8080.

 ## Continue development with `start`